vica781/Rock_Paper_Scissors_Lizard_Spock_PP2/README.md

 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.
 -   [Microsoft Paint 3D:](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) was used for resizing images and editing photos for the website.
+-   [Microsoft PowerPoint:](https://www.microsoft.com/en-us/microsoft-365/powerpoint) was used to plan and design.
+-   [Microsoft Paint:](https://support.microsoft.com/en-us/windows/get-microsoft-paint-a6b9578c-ed1c-5b09-0699-4ed8115f9aa9) was used to to work with images.
+-   **Toggle Pesticide Extention for Chrome** was used to outline the elements of the website with developer tools.
 -   [WebP Converter:](https://www.freeconvert.com/webp-converter) was used to convert images to webp.
 -   [Image to WEBP Converter:](https://converter.11zon.com/en/image-to-webp/) was used to convert images to webp.
 -   [CSS Beautifier:](https://www.freeformatter.com/css-beautifier.html#before-output) was used to format (beautify) style.css.